Overseas Programs and Engineering

 —BOSP Berlin Alum

-The Berlin Center is open for study in Autumn, Winter, and Spring Quarters.
+The Stanford Program in Berlin exposes students to the rich culture and complex history of the city and is open for study in Autumn, Winter, and Spring Quarters.
 Students who study in Berlin for one or more quarters and have completed one year of German language (GERLANG 3) are eligible to participate in a full-time Krupp Internship in any succeeding quarter(s).
-Since 1982 the Stanford Program in Berlin, with support from the Krupp Foundation (Alfried Krupp von Bohlen und Halbach-Stiftung: http://www.krupp-stiftung.de), has placed over 1100 Stanford students, well over half of whom are engineers, in paid internships throughout Germany.
+Since 1982 the Stanford Program in Berlin, with support from the Krupp Foundation (Alfried Krupp von Bohlen und Halbach-Stiftung: http://www.krupp-stiftung.de), has placed over 1200 Stanford students, well over half of whom are engineers, in paid internships throughout Germany.
 Internships are available in virtually all fields of engineering.
 In close cooperation with the applicants, the onsite Internship Coordinator works to place students in internships closely related to their academic and career interests and their technical and language skills.
 Internship placements are in private companies and public institutions all over Germany, not only in Berlin.
 The program guarantees €1000 for a full working month, which covers all living expenses.
 Internships last from three to six months.

-Students without previous German language experience can enroll in beginning intensive German in Berlin in Autumn or Winter Quarter, or they can take a minimum of one quarter of German prior to arrival in Spring Quarter.
+Students without previous German language experience can enroll in beginning intensive German in Berlin in Autumn or Winter Quarter, or they must take a minimum of one quarter of German prior to arrival in Spring Quarter.
 The equivalent of three quarters of German is required before beginning a Krupp Internship.
 This is the minimum; some hosts might require a higher level of proficiency.
 Internships tend to be more rewarding for those engineering students – advanced junior, senior, and co-term – who have already taken a number of engineering courses; product design students must have a portfolio of work proofs.
-Past internship hosts have included: Bosch, BMW, 3M Germany, Siemens, Volkswagen, Yahoo!
-Deutschland, and Fraunhofer Institutes for Mechanical Engineers and computer scientists; Bayer, Sanofi-Aventis Deutschland GmbH, Max-Delbrück Center for Molecular Medicine, and Max-Planck-Institutes for Chemical Engineers; Bosch, LuraTech, Sennheiser, and Siemens for Electrical Engineers; Hochtief, Corporation for Sustainable Building Technology (GFÖB/Arcadis Deutschland), Berlin Senat Department for Urban Development, and Fraunhofer Institutes for Architects and Civil Engineers; and Brandenburg Economic Development Board Potsdam, Continental Automotive, Greiner Ingenieurberatung, Rolls Royce Deutschland, and VCM Venture Capital Management for Management Science & Engineering students.
+Past internship hosts have included: Bosch, BMW, 3M Germany, DLR, ELHA-Maschinenbau, enbeeze, KIWI.KI, SAP, Siemens, Volkswagen, and Fraunhofer Institutes for Mechanical Engineers and Computer Scientists; Bayer, Sanofi-Aventis Deutschland GmbH, Max-Delbrück Center for Molecular Medicine, and Max-Planck-Institutes for Chemical Engineers; Bosch, Infineion, Hello, Siemens and Sumolight for Electrical Engineers; Arcadis Deutschland, Berlin Senat Department for Urban Development, Hochtief, and Fraunhofer Institutes for Architects and Civil Engineers; and Brandenburg Economic Development Board Potsdam, Cassantec, Continental Automotive, Deutsche Bahn, Deutsche Bank, quirin bank, and Rolls Royce Deutschland for Management Science & Engineering and Economics students.
 After returning to campus students can work with the Department of German Studies to reflect on their internship experiences in writing and earn academic credit for doing so.
 See https://undergrad.stanford.edu/programs/bosp/explore/berlin/about-program/overview and http://www.stanford.fu-berlin.de/ for program details and internship profiles.
 Because all coursework at the Berlin Center satisfies German Studies departmental requirements for the major and minor, some engineering students who have studied in Berlin have even graduated with a German Studies minor or double major.

-Engineering School students have participated in the Cape Town program consistently since it opened in 2010.
-Some of these students find that they can explore their major interests through service-learning activities that include: investigation of water quality and distribution policies; environmental analysis and activism; mathematics instruction, etc. Others use the service-learning program as a time to explore other interests outside their major.
-Beginning in 2014-15, engineering students can enroll in one SCPD course from a selected list.
+School of Engineering students have participated in the Cape Town program consistently since it opened in 2010.
+Some of these students find that they can explore their major interests through engaged learning activities that include: investigation of water quality and distribution policies; environmental analysis and activism; mathematics instruction, etc. Others use the engaged learning program as a time to explore other interests outside their major.
+Engineering students can enroll in one SCPD course from a selected list.
 For additional details, please see https://undergrad.stanford.edu/programs/bosp/explore/search-courses

 My mentor was the only female engineer and she was terrific.
 She is still a source of inspiration to me, and we have kept in contact since.
 I learned more about Japanese companies by being there than you can ever learn in books . . . during everyday experiences like the morning group meeting to the relatively rare, like the group “off–site” sleepover party at a hot spring spa.

-The Internship Coordinator works to place all students in fully funded internships (accommodation and stipend provided) related to their academic and career interests.
+The Kyoto Program’s Internship Coordinator works to place all students in fully funded internships (accommodation and stipend provided) related to their academic and career interests.
 Student interns are expected to participate in the internship in Japan from late June for a 10-week period.
-Interns are placed in organizations of all sizes and structures, from multinationals such as Hitachi, NEC, Fujitsu and Kawasaki, to national leaders such as Rakuten, KVH, DeNA and Akebono Brake Corporation, through to entrepreneurial start-ups such as Appirits and NaviPlus.
-The program also strives to place students with highly specialized interests in appropriate organizations, with past placements including Keiko University Hospital, a family-run taiko drum shop, and an organic farm.
+Interns are placed in organizations of all sizes and structures, from multinationals such as Hitachi, NEC, Fujitsu and Kawasaki, to leading research institutions such as University of Tokyo and Kyoto University, through to entrepreneurial start-ups such as Appirits, Q-Games and NaviPlus.
+The program also strives to place students with highly specialized interests in appropriate organizations, with past placements including Kyoto University Hospital, a family-run taiko drum shop, and an organic farm.

-The program in Madrid is open Autumn, Winter and Spring Quarters and has a language requirement of one year of Spanish (SPANLANG 3 or SPANLANG 2A).
-In addition to opportunities to explore Spain’s history and culture through a variety of humanities, health and social science courses, the Madrid program offers engineering students with sufficient language fluency the possibility of enrolling in courses at the Universidad Politécnica, one of Spain’s premier engineering universities.
+The program in Madrid is open Autumn, Winter and Spring quarters and has a language requirement of one year of college-level Spanish (SPANLANG 3 or SPANLANG 2A).
+In addition to opportunities to explore Spain’s culture, science, and society through a variety of humanities, health and social science courses, the Madrid program offers engineering students with sufficient language fluency the possibility of enrolling in courses at the Universidad Politécnica, one of Spain’s premier engineering universities.
 Its Industrial Engineering School is close to the Stanford Center and offers courses that are of interest to Stanford students.
 Students can also participate in academic internships as part of the course “Integration into Spanish Society.”
-Beginning in 2014-15, engineering students can enroll in one SCPD course from a selected list.
+Students interested in enrolling in a course in Universidad Politécnica or doing an engineering internship should contact the Madrid Center in advance.
+In addition, engineering students can enroll in one SCPD course per quarter from a selected list.
 For additional details, please see https://undergrad.stanford.edu/programs/bosp/explore/search-courses

 My academic work at Oxford reached a level of intensity that was difficult to attain at Stanford because the one on one tutorials forced me to focus my research interest into a coherent investigation of a single question.
 I have never been so excited to do research in my life because Oxford gave me a brilliant and energetic teacher that met with me individually for two to three hours per week.
 It was the first time that I ever felt like I had a part in the learning process because the classes were driven solely by my input and interest.